 BEREAVEMENT LEAVE

 Should a member of the faculty suffer the loss of a family member, the employee may be granted leave with full pay and benefits in order to attend the funeral or to be with family.
 If the loss was that of an immediate family member, such as a child, parent, spouse or sibling, a period of five days will be granted.
-If the loss was that of an extended family member or close friend, a period of three days will be granted.
+If the loss was that of an extended family member or close friend, the Head of School will determine appropriate leave.
 The faculty member should consult the Head of School if special circumstances arise and addition leave is required.

 SUBSTITUTION